NCAA eligibility ruling solves some problems, creates others

 There are 257 Division I football programs (130 in FBS) that will start the 2021 fall season with, essentially, two freshmen classes, upward of 40 players who still have four years of eligibility left.
 There are no plans as of now to adjust scholarship limits after next year to address the clogged pipeline.

-''I think anybody that knows the true workings of inside programs, these college program will run kids off,'' said Nate Hillerich, football coach at Pickerington North High School in the suburbs of Columbus, Ohio. ''Kids will be transferring, going to lower levels.''
+"I think anybody that knows the true workings of inside programs, these college programs will run kids off," said Nate Hillerich, football coach at Pickerington North High School in the suburbs of Columbus, Ohio.
+"Kids will be transferring, going to lower levels."

 What happens to the high school recruits as the scholarship opportunities shrink?